tomhrr/dale/doc/2-5-stdlib.md

 Takes a condition expression and a form to execute when the condition is false.
 If the condition is false, returns the result of evaluating the form.
 If the condition is true, returns `true`.
-Since this is implemented with `if`, it is necessary that the `false-case` either terminate or return a boolean.

 #### `while`